Apply to be an FSU Gap Year Fellow by February 15th!

 Students admitted for Fall semester who are an FSU Gap Year Fellow would defer until the following Fall; Summer semester admits would defer until the following Summer semester.
 High school seniors offered admission to start at FSU in the Spring semester are not eligible to be an FSU Gap Year Fellow.

-FSU Gap Year Fellows will be invited to participate in structured group activities and reflection upon returning.
+FSU Gap Year Fellows will participate in structured group activities and reflection upon returning.
 Once matriculated at FSU, Gap Year Fellows will be encouraged to build on their gap year experience and connect with the vast curricular and co-curricular programs of FSU, with assistance from offices such as the FSU Center for Leadership and Social Change and the Center for Undergraduate Research & Academic Engagement.

 What other policies apply if I am an FSU Gap Year Fellow?